lsst-ts/ts_mtaos/doc/closed-loop/closed-loop.rst

 Correction Application
 ======================

+After OFC computes corrections, MTAOS enters the WAITING_APPLY state.
+In synchronous mode (the default), it waits for an explicit ``issueCorrection`` command before proceeding.
+In asynchronous mode, it proceeds immediately.
-After OFC computes corrections, MTAOS waits for the camera shutter to close, then applies corrections to each subsystem:
+In both cases, it then waits for the camera shutter to close (``shutterDetailedState.substate == 1``) before applying corrections to each subsystem:

 - **M2 Hexapod**: position offsets (dZ, dX, dY, rX, rY)
 - **Camera Hexapod**: position offsets